2006 al-Askari mosque bombing: Reactions

-Political reactions
+Political

 Iraq

 Prime Minister Ibrahim al-Jaafari has urged Iraqis to stay unified and peaceful, saying the attack was an effort to incite violence.
 He has also called for three days of national mourning.
 However, talks between him and a prominent Sunni Muslim group are put on hold as the Sunni Iraqi Accord Front quits discussions on forming a new government due to the recent violence.
 At the same time, a government organization called the Sunni Endowments that maintains Sunni mosques and shrines condemned the attack.
 On Feb 25, al-Jaafari blamed terrorists for the crisis: "The Iraqi people have one enemy; it is terrorism and only terrorism. ...
 There are no Sunnis against Shiites or Shiites against Sunnis."

 Despite the Sunni boycott, President Jalal Talabani pressed ahead with a meeting that he had called to avert a descent toward a civil war.
 After discussions with Shiites, Kurds and leaders of a smaller Sunni group, he warned about the danger of all-out war.

 The government is extending a curfew it imposed in parts of the country on Friday to calm tensions sparked by an attack on a Shia shrine.

 Iraqi defence minister Saadoun al-Dulaimi warned about the danger of a long civil war.
 Also, he said that Iraq would not hesitate to dispatch tanks to the streets to end violence and impose security.
 The minister also denied any involvement by what he called Interior Ministry commandos in the attack that targeted Harith Sulayman al-Dari, leader of the Association of Muslim Scholars.

 Sunni and Shiite clerics in Iraq have agreed to prohibit killings and to ban attacks on each other's mosques in an effort to ease sectarian violence.

-International
+United States

 U.S. President George W. Bush warned about the threat of civil war and expressed support for the Iraqi government.
 On February 25, Bush called seven Iraqi political leaders in an extraordinary round of telephone diplomacy aimed at getting talks restarted about forming a permanent government.
-On February 28, Bush decried the latest surge in sectarian violence and said that for Iraqis "the choice is chaos or unity."
+On February 28, Bush decried the latest surge in sectarian violence and said that for Iraqis "the choice is chaos or unity".
 In congressional testimony, National Intelligence Director John Negroponte said a civil war in Iraq could lead to a broader conflict in the Middle East, pitting the region's Sunni and Shiite powers against one another.